italia/developers.italia.it/_pages/en/contacts.md

           url: 'https://forum.italia.it/'
 ---

-Developers Italia is a project in collaboration with [AGID](https://www.agid.gov.it/en) and the [Digital Transformation Team](https://teamdigitale.governo.it/en) which administers it.
+Developers Italia is a project in collaboration between [AGID](https://www.agid.gov.it/en) and the [Digital Transformation Team](https://teamdigitale.governo.it/en) which administers it.

-This website was born in order to improve and simplify the relationship among the developers and the Public Administration, stimulating the development of modern and well integrated digital services.
+This website was born in order to improve and simplify the relationship between developers and the Public Administration, fostering the development of modern and well integrated digital services.
-Up until today, with rare exceptions, the central Public Administration was limited to writing rules and laws, using a bureaucratic and non technical language, without tools and initiatives to adequately support the people who want to develop and create technological projects.
+Up until today, with rare exceptions, the central Public Administration was limited to writing rules and laws, using a bureaucratic and non technical language, without tools and initiatives aimed at adequately supporting people who want to develop and create technological projects.
 Developers Italia fills this gap proposing a technical and less bureaucratic approach.
-The open source approach is key in Developers Italia, in order to encourage collaboration, reuse and continuous improvement.
+The open source approach is a key element in Developers Italia, in order to encourage collaboration, reuse and continuous improvement.

-Further information on the project objectives may be found on the [launch Medium post](https://medium.com/team-per-la-trasformazione-digitale/developers-italia-comunita-sviluppatori-servizi-pubblici-digitali-pubblica-amministrazione-57b0cfab4c00).
+Further information about the project goals may be found in the [launch Medium post](https://medium.com/team-per-la-trasformazione-digitale/developers-italia-comunita-sviluppatori-servizi-pubblici-digitali-pubblica-amministrazione-57b0cfab4c00).

 ### Contacts